 Restoration to the register

-If your name has been removed from the register you can apply for it to be restored through the Board’s online portal.
 You'll be required to provide an updated criminal history check from all countries you’ve lived in for longer than 12 months since you were registered or last held an APC with us (whichever is more recent) - and you must pay the restoration fee.
-For a guide on how to apply to be restored to the register view the document below.
+For a guide on 'How to apply to be restored to the register' view the document below.

 Returning to practise

 If you wish to return to practice you need to meet the return to practice requirements according to the Board’s policy.
-The requirements will differ depending on when you ceased practising in New Zealand and whether you’ve lived or practised overseas since you last held an APC.
+The requirements will differ depending on when you ceased practising in Aotearoa New Zealand and whether you’ve lived or practised overseas since you last held an APC.

-If you've taken a period of leave in which you weren’t employed, didn’t live overseas, and it wasn’t due to an illness or injury, you won’t be required to provide documentation alongside your application for a new APC.
+If you've taken a period of leave in which you weren't employed, didn't live overseas, and it wasn't due to illness or injury, you won't be required to provide documentation alongside your application for a new APC.

-If you're returning to practise following a period of three years or longer in which you weren’t practising within a regulated profession, you'll be required to provide the following documents.
+If you're returning after a break of three years or more from practising under the MRTB, you'll be required to provide the following:

 Criminal history check